 Instructors and teaching assistants have access to all student work submitted in their courses.
 The Kepler President, Registrar, Director of the Certificate Program, and Student Services may also need access to such work from time to time to help resolve technical issues, help resolve a conflict, or help improve our course offerings.

-Internally, members of the Kepler administration (President, Registrar, Board of Trustees or Director of Student Services) may use student names and email addresses in the aggregate to help us analyze the growth and interest in our different program offerings.
-These databases or spreadsheets are only for internal administrative use and are backed up in a secured Microsoft OneDrive.
+Internally, members of the Kepler administration (President, Operations, Board of Trustees or Director of Education) may use student names and email addresses in the aggregate to help us analyze the growth and interest in our different program offerings.
+These databases or spreadsheets are only for internal administrative use and are password protected.

 Financial: The Kepler bookkeeper, CPA and administration will have access to student address information and financial payments as part of Kepler’s internal password-protected bookkeeping operations.
 This information is necessary to comply with governmental regulations.